 I can’t tell you how many manufacturing plants I have been through that have multiple well-positioned bulletin boards covered with neatly hung quality charts.
 Sadly at times these charts are tombstones that present a set of isolated and singular evaluations for some time period that has passed.
 I avoid going over to them because it makes me sad to find that the nice neat charts have not been updated in months or even years.

 Don’t get me wrong.
 I am not advocating against shared and visible metrics.
 When I see these static displays I am naturally suspicious of the engagement surrounding the data.
 I want to see smiley emoji’s handwritten in with a sharpie over good times.
-I want to see “got it” written over low points.
+I want to see “got it?? written over low points.
 I want to feel like these charts reflect a cross-functional organizational view around the imperative of quality.
+Utilizing quality management software in your business may be a good way forward if you’re looking to streamline your operations.

 Effective Quality Management Systems Might Mean More Fingerprints